No. 32696, Border Regiment, transferred to

 Private Robert Saunders was 24 when he died of wounds on 29 October 1917 and he was buried in Zuydcoote Military Cemetery, France.

-Private Robert Saunders is commemorated on Donaghadee and District War Memorial and in Donaghadee Parish Church of Ireland Church.
+Private Robert Saunders is commemorated on Donaghadee and District War Memorial; in Donaghadee Parish Church of Ireland Church; on the family grave headstone in Donaghadee Parish Church of Ireland Graveyard.